MicLieg/LinuxGSM-Docs/networking/ip-address.md

 ## 0.0.0.0

 The 0.0.0.0 IP is a meta-address means non-specific or all addresses.
 When you set up a game server you may notice the IP address 0.0.0.0 in command line parameters and settings.
-It is the default IP for game servers just signifies that the game server can bind to all available server IP addresses.&#x20;
+It is the default IP for game servers just signifies that the game server can bind to all available server IP addresses.

 {% hint style="success" %}
 Unless a specific IP address is required the game server IP can be set to 0.0.0.0.